The Truth About New York Fashion Week

 So before we get to Qs I want to close with this: the truth about New York Fashion Week is that NYFW is what you make it.
 It's not going to make or break your career, and you're not going to be cooler IRL if you went.
 If a great opportunity comes up for you to go and you're excited about it - go.
 But let go of that sense of entitlement that just because you call yourself a blogger (whether you started yesterday or 8 years ago), you should be backstage or sitting front row for everyone to see; because in the grand scheme of your business, it doesn't actually matter.

 Now that I've crushed all of your NYFW dreams (kidding), I want to answer some Qs, including why I personally choose to go!

-Why I Go to NYFW
+Why I go to NYFW

-Once the first-time thrill of FW subsided and reality set in, perspective hit me square in the face.
+Once the first-time thrill of fashion week subsided and reality set in, perspective hit me square in the face.
 If I'm not enjoying the hustle, why am I going in the first place?
 In the past years I've made a conscious decision to go for one reason and one reason only; to be there for the brands with whom I've cultivated a great relationship with over the years.
-I go to say hi to my brand contacts and to tell them, 'hey, I'm here to support you because I value what we have."
+I go to say hi to my brand contacts and to tell them, 'hey, I'm here to support you because I value our relationship."
 All of the extra stuff, I could care less about.
 I think once you hit 30 you realize that there's really no reason at all to do things that don't make you feel good - and so I don't.
 I can say, if I didn't live in NY, I wouldn't be buying plane ticket or booking a hotel so I could attend (and that's just my personal preference).

 Being there for your brands.
 Honestly, I don't see any career benefit beyond that.
 As far as personal benefits go, the thrill of being backstage or seeing a show for the first time can be fun, but trust me when I say that it fizzles out!